algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

-countdown : DD:HH:MM:SS
+countdown : DD:HH:MM:SS time left
-date of santa : Between the 24th of december and the 25th of december at 00:00:00:00 peak load : several thousands of request postal address geographic coordinates speed of the sun
+date of santa : Between the 24th of december and the 25th of december at 00:00:00:00 peak load : several thousands of request postal address : country! geographic coordinates speed of the sun
 ALGOSUP
+placeholder
+input
+page 404
+API

 docker: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.